sufirumii/LlamaTron-RS1-Nemesis-1B/README.md

 | 5000 | 1.4301 | 1.4567 |
 | 6271 | 1.4200 | 1.4500 |

-Loss decreased consistently across all 6,271 steps, with clean convergence and no overfitting observed.
+Loss decreased consistently across all 6,271 steps, with clean convergence and no overfitting observed — validation loss tracks training loss closely throughout rather than diverging.

----

 ## Dataset